What is retargeting?

 - With behavioral targeting, advertisers define their target audience based on consumer actions.
 Retargeting is a typical form of behavioral targeting because it targets people who visited a webpage.
 For example, after someone visited a particular product page, the person is later served a display ad on another site for the same product.

 - With contextual targeting, advertisers define their target audience based on the relevance of content on the other sites.
 While contextual targeting can be applied to retargeting, advertisers often use it to reach prospects who visit sites with related content.

 Retargeting best practices

-Retargeting is most effective if you segment your visitors (e.g., people who looked at shoes vs. pants) and tailor the retargeting ads shown to each group, or you can decide not to retarget them at all (e.g., people who converted).
+Retargeting is most effective if you segment your visitors (e.g., people who looked at shoes vs. pants) and tailor the retargeting ads shown to each group.
+The best-performing retargeting creative has a clear call-to-action and promotes an offer.